PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 Pelion Device Management portal is used to send software updates to MBL devices.
 The update process begins with Pelion sending the device a request with a manifest.
 If the device accepts the request, Pelion sends a payload file containing an update for one or more MBL component.

-The payload is a TAR file that can contain either:
+The payload is a tar file that can contain either:

 - An application update: one or more OPKG packages (`.ipk` files).
-- A rootfs update: a compressed TAR file called `rootfs.tar.xz` <!--compressed tar within a tar?-->that contains root file system content.
+- A rootfs update: a compressed tar file called `rootfs.tar.xz` <!--compressed tar within a tar?-->that contains root file system content.

 Currently, MBL does **not** support updating both applications and root file system in a single OTA update operation.